 ActiveCyber: Idempotent configuration management tools would seem to be ideal choices for helping to enable proactive defenses.
 What is your view on the secure use of these tools, what types of research is being formed around the concepts embodied by these types of tools, and are there practical means to use them in establishing active cyber defenses?

 ActiveCyber: Hierarchical or interacting orchestrators may create conflicts and inconsistencies among COAs.
-For example, there are temporal and spatial correlation of executing actions and other types of action conflicts.
+For example, there are temporal and spatial correlations of executing actions and other types of action conflicts.
 How does your research in auto-resiliency relate to this issue and what are you proposing as a solution?

 ActiveCyber: How do you foresee security automation being applied to IoT?
 What are some key considerations in the application of security automation in these environments?
 Will sensors and analytics that produce physics-based IOCs mature to measurably improve anomaly detection and security protection of ICS / IoT environments?
 How will safety and security needs co-exist as part of the execution of COAs in the ICS and IoT environments?